-For nearly two decades, the Environmental Law Institute has collaborated with Chinese universities, law firms, and businesses to advance Chinese environmental policies.
+For two decades, the Environmental Law Institute has collaborated with Chinese universities, law firms, and businesses to advance Chinese environmental policies.
 ELI has held seminars and panel discussions, trained lawyers in environmental justice, and published articles and books on sustainability, environmental management, and constitutional environmental law, some of which have been translated into Mandarin Chinese.

 Mekong River Committee February 2008

-ELI is working with the Mekong River Commission (MRC), to which China holds observer status,on transboundary environmental impact assessment (TbEIA).
+ELI has worked with the Mekong River Commission (MRC), to which China holds observer status,on transboundary environmental impact assessment (TbEIA).
 In February 2008, an ELI staff attorney participated in a USAID-MRC Seminar on “Creating a Better Understanding for Addressing Transboundary Impacts in the Lower Mekong Basin via Transboundary EIA" in Vientiane, Laos.
 As part of this seminar, ELI gave presentations on the topics Introduction to TbEIA: Basic Principles and Future Development and Applying TbEIA in Practice: Case Studies and Lessons Learned.
 ELI also prepared a theoretical case exercise on transboundary environmental impact assessment for use by the MRC members during the seminar.

 ELI has also collaborated with the Coca-Cola Company in Beijing and researched renewable energy development in China.